 Topics will cover establishing tribal consensus on energy goals and objectives; instituting short and long-range actions; and making informed technical, financial, market, policy, and regulatory decisions.
 Speakers will present tribal case studies highlighting proven energy development best practices.
 Attendees will discover tools and resources to facilitate and accelerate community energy and infrastructure development in Indian Country.

-The series begins on Jan.
+Action-oriented program The series begins on Jan.
 31 with Office of Indian Energy: Advancing Future Leaders through STEM.
 This webinar will highlight the college student internship program for Native students interested in energy project planning and development activities.
 Former interns will talk about their experience with experts in the field and at DOE’s national laboratories, and how the program helped them make a positive impact in Indian Country.
 Applications are now being accepted through February 19 for the summer 2018 internship opportunity.

 The rest of the schedule builds on past series with an emphasis on process, action and community-wide engagement: